-Menopause is called a “Second Spring” in Chinese Medicine.
+Menopause is considered as a “second spring” in Traditional Chinese Medicine.
 This is distinct from the “summer heat wave” or “winter storm” that some women describe.

 According to Traditional Chinese Medicine (TCM), women’s bodies follow seven-year cycles.
 From birth a young girl matures until the blood and energy in her body overflows and brings menarche (the onset of menstruation) at around 2 x 7 years of age.
 Then at about 7 x 7 years of age, the woman’s body needs to conserve energy and blood and therefore enters menopause.
 This is a natural progression and a sign of health dictated by the wisdom of the body.
 Menopause is a homeostatic mechanism that actually slows down the aging process in women.

-An understanding of aging, according to TCM philosophy, is that it’s directly linked to the concept of “Kidney essence”.
+An understanding of aging, according to TCM philosophy, is that it’s directly linked to the concept of “Kidney essence.”
 Essence represents our fundamental nature, that which is necessary for life.
-Once all one’s essence is depleted in the process of living, one dies.
+Once all of a person’s essence is depleted in the process of living, they die.

 There are two types of Kidney essence – congenital and acquired.
 Congenital essence (known in the West as genetic material) is inherited from one’s parents.
 The quantity and quality of this essence depends on the vigour and age of the father and mother at one’s conception, as well as the health of one’s mother during pregnancy.
 Acquired essence comes from the air we breathe and the food and drink we consume throughout the course of our lives.

 And equal in importance to how we receive essence, which underlies all of our body’s functions, is how we expend it.
 Unhealthy lifestyles and excessive stress take a toll on our body’s balance and essence.